sukkergris/job-application/README.md

 After creating your azure account go to the [`Subscriptions` (Portal)](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBladeV2) and add a new subscription.

-Copy the subscription ID and send it to your developer. #todo: Move to c# no need to send this info.
+Copy the subscription ID and send it to your developer.

 ### Add User to Subscription